unibg-seclab/aesmix/README.md

  * *main*: is the main test suite that verifies that Mix&Slice principles are enforced.

- * *blackbox*: test suite that verifies that the Mix&Slice principles in an *abstract* sense (without knowledge about the code).
+ * *blackbox*: test suite that verifies the Mix&Slice principles in an *abstract* sense (without knowledge about the code).

  * *multithread*: test suite that verifies that the Mix&Slice principles are enforced in the multi-threaded implementation.